Aiden25451/finbud-api/Readme.md

 1. git clone https://github.com/Aiden25451/finbud-api.git
 2. Visit the "How we are going to build a new .net backend" doc to add secrets files
 3. Download .NET 8
-4. Install auth0 client
+4. Install "auth0 client"
 5. Login to auth client "auth0 login" use AUTH0_DOMAIN
-6. Get JWT "auth0 test token -a \<AUTH0_AUDIENCE\> -s openid"
+6. Get JWT "auth0 test token -a \<AUTH0_AUDIENCE\> -s openid", select user and Finbud Frontend Local
 7. Use "nuget restore" to install needed packages
 8. Launch app with "dotnet run"

 - http://localhost:5062
 - http://localhost:5062/swagger/index.html (Use this page for dev)

-9. In swagger, click authorize and type "Bearer \<Access Token From auth client\>
+9. In swagger, click authorize and type "Bearer \<Access Token From auth0 client\>" (This will give user access to authorization routes)